howtographql/howtographql/content/backend/graphql-js/1-getting-started.md

 - `resolvers`: This is a JavaScript object that mirrors the `Query`, `Mutation` and `Subscription` types and their fields from your application schema.
 Each field in the application schema is represented by a function with the same name in that object.
 - `context`: This is an object that get's passed through the resolver chain and every resolvers can read from or write to.

 Notice that the `context` object has the `db` field which contains an instance of `Graphcool` from the `graphcool-binding` package.
-This instance will allow your resolvers to simple _delegate_ the execution of an incoming request to an appropriate resolver from the Graphcool API.
+This instance will allow your resolvers to simply _delegate_ the execution of an incoming request to an appropriate resolver from the Graphcool API.

 When instantiating `Graphcool`, you need to provide information about your Graphcool database service: